saraivaufc/saraivaufc/README.md

 I'm a Senior Software Developer with a strong focus on Python, Django, and data analysis, especially in the realm of geospatial data and remote sensing technologies.
 With over 7 years of experience, I've been transforming complex challenges into innovative solutions in the agricultural sector and beyond.

-🔭 **I’m currently working on:**
-- Leading the development of remote sensing products at Brain Agriculture, using advanced AI models for agriculture mapping and satellite image processing.
+🔭 **I’m currently working on:** Leading the development of remote sensing products at Brain Agriculture, using advanced AI models for agriculture mapping and satellite image processing.
-- Expanding my knowledge in cloud computing and machine learning models to further enhance data processing and application scalability.

-🌱 **I’m currently learning:**
-- Advanced techniques in cloud architecture to optimize the deployment of machine learning models.
+🌱 **I’m currently learning:** Advanced techniques in cloud architecture to optimize the deployment of machine learning models.
-- Enhancements in Django Framework for more efficient web development.

-👯 **I’m looking to collaborate on:**
-- Projects focused on environmental conservation and sustainable agriculture using geospatial data analysis.
-- Open-source Python or Django projects that aim to make a positive impact in the tech community.
+👯 **I’m looking to collaborate on:** Open-source Python or Django projects that aim to make a positive impact in the tech community.

-🤔 **I’m looking for help with:**
-- Exploring new technologies in remote sensing and AI that can be applied to real-world problems in agriculture and environmental management.
+🤔 **I’m looking for help with:** Exploring new technologies in remote sensing and AI that can be applied to real-world problems in agriculture and environmental management.

-💬 **Ask me about:**
-- Anything related to Python, Django, geospatial data analysis, and AI models for satellite image processing.
+💬 **Ask me about:** Anything related to Python, Django, geospatial data analysis, and AI models for satellite image processing.
-- My experience in projects like MapBiomas and NextGenMap, and the insights gained from working on these impactful initiatives.

 📫 **How to reach me:**
 - Email: saraiva.ufc@gmail.com
 - LinkedIn: [www.linkedin.com/in/saraivaufc](www.linkedin.com/in/saraivaufc)
 - Portfolio: [www.saraiva.dev](http://www.saraiva.dev)

-Thank you for visiting my profile.
-Let's connect and make a positive impact together!

 <div align="left">